 Taste: Salted Caramel, Oak Spice, Dark Chocolate, Pepper, Maple Syrup, Manuka Honey, Orange Peel and Barley Sugar.

-Value for Money: For around £75 a bottle, this is a fine dram indeed.
-As always, when paying this kind of price for a whisky, I’d much prefer the liquid to be un-chill filtered and bottled at a slightly higher abv, but despite this little niggle, there is no doubting the quality of the whisky.
+Thoughts: For around £75 a bottle, this is a fine dram indeed.
+As always, when paying this kind of price for a whisky, I’d much prefer the liquid to be un-chill filtered and bottled at a slightly higher abv, but despite that little niggle, there is no doubting the quality of the whisky.

 Ian Macleod Distillers deserve a lot of credit for the way they have grown the Glengoyne brand.
 Where many competitors have abandoned age statements and bottled younger spirit, Glengoyne have remained dedicated to producing their age stated core range (with the exception of their admittedly excellent Cask Strength offering).

-For me, Glengoyne is the single malt which perhaps best retains the flavour of its raw ingredients.
+For me, Glengoyne is the single malt that perhaps best retains the flavour of its raw ingredients.
 Especially younger versions, when matured predominantly in ex-bourbon casks, retain a distinct malty character, whilst the likes of the 21 and 25 year old are far more sherry-dominated.
-The 18 year old meanwhile, thanks to maturation in a mix of refill and first fill sherry casks, manages to strike the oftentimes hard-to-find sweet spot between distillery character and cask influence.
-It is this perfect balance which makes this Glengoyne an essential stop on any whisky journey.
+The 18 year old, thanks to maturation in a mix of refill and first fill sherry casks, manages to strike the oftentimes hard-to-find sweet spot between distillery character and cask influence.
+It is this perfect balance that makes this Glengoyne an essential stop on any whisky journey.

 *If the whisky reviewed in this article has caught your eye, you can buy it from Master of Malt here.
 Please be aware that as an affiliate I can be paid a small commission on any purchases you make after following links from my page.
 The whisky is also available from several other excellent retailers.

 2 thoughts on “Glengoyne 18 Year Old”